-The Feed In Tariff is a government backed scheme that guarantees good long term financial returns for people who choose to invest in a solar PV installation on their home or business.
+The Feed In Tariff (FIT) is a government backed scheme that is designed to guarantee good long term financial returns for home owners with suitable roofs who choose to invest some of their savings in a Solar PV installation on their house.

 - FIT Payments.
-The Feed In Tariff guarantees a payment of 13.88p per kWh* for every unit of electricity generated by your solar PV system for 20 years after its installation, even if you're using some of that electricity yourself in the house.
+The Feed In Tariff guarantees a payment of 21p per kWh* for every unit of electricity generated by your solar PV system for 25 years after its installation, even if you're using some of that electricity yourself in the house.

 - Export Payments.
-On top of this, you're guaranteed 4.77p per kWh for every kWh of electricity that is exported to the national grid for other people to use.
-For most systems the electricity companies simply estimate this figure as being 50% of the total generated.
+On top of this you're guaranteed at least 3.1p per kWh for every kWh of electricity that is exported to the national grid for other people to use.
+For most systems the electricity companies simply estimate this figure as being 50% of the total generated

 - Offset Electricity.
 PV generated electricity is also available to be used by you in your house as it's being generated, meaning that you don't need to buy this electricity from the electricity companies.
 This is known as offset electricity costs, and is worth around 13p per kWh that's used.